-The Eastwood Library on Limestone's main campus is available to all members of the college community for library services.
-The College recognizes, however, the importance of local libraries for Extended Campus students.
-Libraries listed (Appendix C, p.
-51) are open to Limestone students for general reference and research.
-It should be noted:
+The Eastwood Library on Limestone's main campus is available to all members of the College community for library services.
+The college recognizes, however, the importance of local libraries for Extended Campus students.
+South Carolina colleges and universities have entered into statewide borrowing agreement for checking out material.
+This requires a special card from the Eastwood Library (good for one semester) and showing your LCard for identification.